SM U-6 (Germany)

-SM U-6 was one of the 329 submarines serving in the Imperial German Navy in World War I.
+SM U-6 was one of 329 U-boatss which served in the Imperial German Navy during World War I. The boat was built at Germaniawerft in Kiel between 1908 and 1910, as the second Type U 5 submarine.
+She was launched on 18 May 1910 and commissioned into the Navy on 12 August.
+During the war she sank 16 merchant ships and took three as prizes with a combined loss of 11,951 Gross Register Tons.
+The boat was torpedoed and sunk by British submarine off Stavanger, Norway on 15 September 1915.

-U-6 was engaged in naval warfare and took part in the First Battle of the Atlantic.
-She was torpedoed and sunk by British submarine off Stavanger, Norway on 15 September 1915.
+War service

-War Service
+At the outbreak of World War I, U-6 was initially commanded by Oberleutnant zur See Wilhelm-Friedrich Starke and formed part of I U-boat Flotilla.
+Command passed to Oberleutnant zur See Otto Steinbrinck towards the end of 1914 before the boat was taken over by Oberleutnant zur See Reinhold Lepsius.
+Steinbrinck briefly took command again in January 1915, before Lepsius took over for the rest of the boat's career.

 On 25 February 1915 U-6 left Germany for operations in the English Channel.
-She reached Cap Gris Nez on 27 February, and on 28 February was preparing to carry out an attack on the British steamer Thordis off Beachy Head, when the submarine's periscope was spotted by the merchant ship, which rammed U-6, damaging U-6s periscope.
-This forced the submarine to abandon her patrol and return to base.
+She reached Cap Gris Nez on 27 February, and on 28 February was preparing to carry out an attack on the British steamer Thordis off Beachy Head, when the submarine's periscope was spotted.
+The merchant ship rammed U-6, damaging the boat's periscope.
+This forced U-6 to abandon her patrol and return to base.

 U-6 operated in the North Sea between 7 and 20 April 1915.
-Based in Heligoland, she left for the British east coast.
+Based at Heligoland, she left for the British east coast.
 On 11 April she launched two torpedo attacks against a steamer off Aberdeen; both attacks failed.
 For the next three days U-6 observed shipping in the area until she successfully attacked and sank two steamers on 14 April.
-On 18 April she took the British trawler Glencarse (188 tons) as a prize and headed back to base, arriving in Heligoland on 21 April 1915.
+On 18 April she took the British trawler Glencarse (188 tons) as a prize and headed back to base, arriving at Heligoland on 21 April 1915.

-Leaving Heligoland again on 17 July 1915, U-6 sank a Swedish sailing ship of 422 tons carrying timber to Britain on 19 July.
-On 21 July she took two Swedish steamers as prizes and set two more sailing ships (757 tons) carrying timber to Britain on fire.
-Three Norwegian sailing ships were burnt on 25 July.
-After a brief brush with a Q ship the next day, a Swedish steamer and three Danish sailing ships were burned.
-When she ran low on fuel, U-6 returned to base on 29 July reaching Heligoland the next day.
+Leaving Heligoland again on 17 July 1915, two days later U-6 sank the 422 ton Swedish sailing ship Capella which was carrying timber to Britain.
+On 21 July she sank two Swedish steamers and took the Norwegian steamer Anvers as a prize.
+Three Norwegian sailing ships were burned on 25 July and after a brief brush with a Q ship the next day, a Swedish steamer and three Danish sailing ships were burned.
+Running low on fuel, U-6 returned to base on 29 July, reaching Heligoland the next day.